People Who Are Ambiverts (Half-Extrovert, Half-Introvert) Usually Display These 6 Subtle Behaviors

 Many of us have a bit of a misunderstanding about what it means to be an introvert vs. an extrovert, but that's not the only reason you may feel you truly don't fit into either category.
 If you've never felt like you are an introvert or an extrovert, it could be because you are an ambivert.

 An ambivert is someone who falls somewhere in between an introvert and an extrovert.
-If you are an ambivert, you may feel more introverted or extroverted at various times and in various situations due to a number of factors, such as your mood, the people involved, and other factors that make up the overall content of the circumstances.
+If you are an ambivert, you may feel more introverted or extroverted at various times and in various situations due to several factors, such as your mood, the people involved, and other factors that make up the overall content of the circumstances.

 Advertisement